-Getting ready to hit the road for Memorial Day?
+Getting ready to hit the road for a multi-day adventure?
 Make sure that it’s a fun and safe drive no matter where you’re going with our top road trip tips.

 This may seem like a simple one, but buckling up can save your life.
 Car accidents are the number one cause of death of 1–54-year olds in America.
 By wearing a seat belt, you can cut the risk of being injured or killed by 50%.
 This is definitely our number one road trip tip for keeping everyone safe, so don’t put the car in gear until everyone is buckled in tight!